 - All references can be submitted electronically by references using Letters by Liaison, our Recommender Portal.

 - Research each program's requirements.
 You should determine whether your programs have specific requirements regarding reference roles or relationships before listing references on your application.
 Many programs have strict guidelines and completed references cannot be removed or replaced.

 - Prepare your references.
 Once you choose your references, be sure to inform them about the process and that they will be completing the reference electronically.
 We recommend getting their preferred email address and asking that they monitor that inbox for your reference request (which will come from email@example.com), including any junk or spam folders.

 Submit a Request

-- In the References section, click Create Reference Request.
+- In the References section, click Add Reference.

 - Enter the reference's full name and email address.

 - Select the date by which you would like this reference completed.
 This date should be before your program(s) deadline.